 To achieve this vision, the Good Neighbor Committee and City of San José anticipated that the central zone of the Diridon Station Area would be designed as a cohesive, master-planned development to ensure the kind of high quality, public realm and amenity-rich place that the Plan envisioned.
 Since half of the properties in the central zone are owned by four public agencies—City, the Successor Agency to the Redevelopment Agency (SARA), Santa Clara Valley Transportation Authority (VTA), and Caltrain—and the rest were mostly smaller parcels owned by a variety of owners, securing an anchor developer would be difficult.
 Also, after the end of Redevelopment Agencies in California in 2011, there was no longer a public entity with the authority and resources to purchase properties for purpose of land assembly and contribution to an anchor private development.

-Concurrently, the San Jose Mayor and Office of Economic Development staff had been in touch with Google, encouraging the company to consider expanding into San Jose and consider locating in Downtown.
+For several years prior to 2017, the San José Mayor and Office of Economic Development staff had been in touch with Google, encouraging the company to consider expanding into San José and consider locating in Downtown.
 Google expressed interest in the Diridon Station Area early in 2017 and shared the Station Area Plan’s vision of a transit-rich, amenity-rich, pedestrian-friendly, mixed- use destination.
 As a potential anchor developer, Google has the resources to assemble enough properties without subsidy to help realize the shared vision, and be a long-term stakeholder in the area.
 For these reasons, the City decided to enter into an Exclusive Negotiations Agreement with Google, as a practical, timely way to explore a potential sale of public property and partnership to help implement the Diridon Station Area Plan.
 The City Council approved the commencement of direct negotiation with Google in June 2017.